Assam Career : NIT Silchar Recruitment 2022

 Applications are invited for various project based positions in National Institute of Technology (NIT) Silchar.

-National Institute of Technology (NIT) Silchar is inviting applications from eligible candidates for the post of Project Associate-I for DST-SERB (SRG) sponsored project “Investigation of tribo-performance of self-lubricating and self-healing microencapsulated hybrid polymer composites under different sliding conditions” on temporary basis.
+National Institute of Technology (NIT) Silchar is inviting applications from eligible candidates for the post of Project Associate-I for DST-SERB (SPG) sponsored project “Development of Health Diagnostic Framework for Onboard Electric Vehicle Batteries and Repurposing of Retired Batteries” in the Department of Electronics and Instrumentation Engineering.

 Name of post : Project Associate-I